flux-capacitor-io/flux-capacitor-io.github.io/README.md

 FluxCapacitor.sendCommandAndWait(new AddOrder(...));
 ```

 The results of your action will be returned to you, as if you called a method directly!
-Whether the question is direct
+An error would be thrown the same as well.
-or indirect, the interface for your application to "ask" remains the same.
+Whether the question is director indirect, the interface for your application to "ask" remains the same.

 If you want to handle a request, you will create a **Handler**, which is a function that takes a request as input, and
 gives a result as output.
 For instance: